NARA and Declassification

 The PIDB consists of nine members, five appointed by the President, and one each by the Speaker and Minority Leader of the House, and the Majority and Minority Leaders of the Senate.
 The PIDB’s founding statute requires the appointment of U.S. citizens who are preeminent in the fields of history, national security, foreign policy, intelligence policy, social science, law, or archives.

 President Joseph Biden first appointed Laura A. DeBonis to serve from November 30, 2021, to December 29, 2023, and reappointed Ms. DeBonis to a second three-year term that will end on January 10, 2027.
-President Biden appointed the following members to serve three-year terms: Mary DeRosa and Carmen Medina to serve from October 10, 2023 to October 9, 2026; and Andrew Byrnes and David Hickton to serve from January 11, 2024, to January 10, 2027.
+President Biden appointed the following members to serve three-year terms: Carmen Medina to serve from October 10, 2023 to October 9, 2026; and Andrew Byrnes and David Hickton to serve from January 11, 2024, to January 10, 2027.

 Senate Minority Leader Mitch McConnell appointed Carter Burwell to serve on the PIDB for a three-year term beginning on February 15, 2022.